zzonyo/trust-docs-test/source/index.html.md

 | contract_code      | string             | true          | Case-Insenstive.Both uppercase and lowercase are supported..e.g.
 "BTC-USDT" |
 | type               | string             | true          | Get depth data within step 150, use step0, step1, step2, step3, step4, step5, step14, step15, step16, step17（merged depth data 0-5,14-17）；when step is 0，depth data will not be merged; Get depth data within step 20, use step6, step7, step8, step9, step10, step11, step12, step13, step18, step19(merged depth data 7-13,18-19); when step is 6, depth data will not be merged. |

+#### Node
+ - step16, step17, step18, and step19 are only for SHIB-USDT contract, and the other contracts is not supported now.

 > Response:

 ```json